University of Bath

 The University of Bath is a public research university in Bath, England.
 Bath received its royal charter in 1966 as Bath University of Technology, along with a number of other institutions following the Robbins Report.
-Like the University of Bristol and University of the West of England, Bath can trace its roots to the Merchant Venturers' Technical College, established in Bristol as a school in 1595 by the Society of Merchant Venturers.
+Like the University of Bristol and University of the West of England, Bath traces its roots to the Merchant Venturers' Technical College, established as Bristol Trade School in 1856.
 The university's main campus is located on Claverton Down, a site overlooking the UNESCO World Heritage city of Bath, and was purpose-built, constructed from 1964 in the modernist style of the times.

 In the 2021 Research Excellence Framework, 40% of Bath's submitted research activity achieved the highest possible classification of 4*, defined as world-leading in terms of originality, significance and rigour.
 92% was graded 4*/3*, defined as world-leading/internationally excellent.
-The annual income of the institution for 2023–24 was £390.5 million of which £49.2 million was from research grants and contracts, with an expenditure of £308.1 million.
+The annual income of the institution for 2024–25 was £416.8 million of which £49.1 million was from research grants and contracts, with an expenditure of £428.2 million.

 In 2024, Bath ranked seventh nationally for undergraduate education.
 The university is a member of the Association of Commonwealth Universities, the Association of MBAs, the European Quality Improvement System, the European University Association, Universities UK and GW4.